CFCIfe/CFCIfe/README.md

   ### :technologist: **About Me**:

-  I am a DevOps engineer currently working with Eze Wholesale and have experience working as a Technical Support Engineer for Microsoft Azure App Service & DevOps Users.
+  I am a DevOps engineer currently working with Eze Wholesale and have experience working as a Technical Support Engineer for Microsoft Azure App Service & Azure DevOps Users.

   - ♾️ Check out for my projects here - https://github.com/DevOps-Learning-CFCIFE